syin3/sam-domain-prior/README.md

 # sam-domain-prior

-This repository includes or builds upon the following open-source projects.
+This repository builds upon the following open-source projects.
+To replicate the results, also need to install `mmsegmentation` separately.

 ### Segment Anything